mwdeshaw/Notable/README.md

 A variable is used to save this function as an id, because componentWillUnmount() is used to call clearInterval() to stop the autosaving process once a note is unmounted.

 Finally, like Evernote, one can seemlessly switch between notes quickly.
 This rapid dismounting and mounting is done through modals.
 Each note view/edit page is a modal.
-The logic that allows for this toggling is bsed on comparing the parent path, which includes the previous note id, and the child path, the current note id:
+The logic that allows for this toggling is based on comparing the parent path, which includes the previous note id, to the child path, the current note id:

 ```javascript
 handleModalSwitch(e) {
         e.preventDefault();